 Sites like Creative Market and Fiverr will help you find designs and designers to get your creative ideas on paper – no pun intended!
 Visit our eCommerce Entrepreneur’s Guide to Finding Freelancers post for more ways to find design partners.

-Research Why Your Shoppers Would Buy Posters and Prints
+Research Why Your Shoppers Would Buy Wall Decor and Poster Prints

 Another important bit of investigating you will need to do to ensure you have laid a strong foundation for success is to ascertain where your audience wants posters for.
 Let’s say you have a vintage poster themed store and your market is middle-class people aged 30-45.
 You (hopefully) wouldn’t be investing in categories and marketing messaging about the perfect gallery wall art for student dorms.
 Therefore, knowing where your audience is hanging these posters will also help you define your niche and marketing strategy.
 And to know where they will be hanging your posters, you need to consider why they will be hanging them.